offbynull/learn/Math/input/input.md

 2. If you have two fractions that are both single pieces (both have 1 as their numerator), the algorithm for multiplying them together is to keep the 1 in the numerator spot but multiply the denominators together.
 For example, `{kt} \frac{1}{2} \cdot \frac{1}{3}` is `{kt} \frac{1}{6}`.

-   To understand why this is, visualize the fractions as the slicing of a whole:
+   To understand why this works, visualize the fractions as the slicing of a whole:

    Start with a whole...